Pipex02/prevenport-model-lstm1/docs/component-x-lstm-plan.md

   - Include data version, window size, model architecture, and run ID.
 - Write a short `docs/experiments.md` specifying:
   - How to start new experiments.
-  - Which metrics determine “promotion” to best model.
+  - Which metrics determine "promotion" to best model.

 Deliverable: fully reproducible experiment setup with logs and artifacts per run.

+**Implementation**
+- Integrated optional MLflow logging into `src/training/train_lstm.py` (flags: `--mlflow`, `--mlflow-tracking-uri`, `--mlflow-experiment`, `--mlflow-run-name`).
+- Every epoch now streams metrics to MLflow and, when the run finishes, the script logs key artifacts (`metrics.csv`, `last.pt`, `best.pt`, and the referenced `feature_stats.json`).
+- Authored `docs/experiments.md` covering run naming, launch instructions, and promotion criteria so collaborators can follow the same workflow.

 ---